Rejected: LegacyRejected is now considered a cult classic and one of the most influential animated films ever made.

+In the early 2000s, pirated copies of Rejected turned the film into a viral video, where it has been credited with shaping the surreal sense of humor of the early Internet.
+In 2018 New York magazine wrote, "If there is a single piece of media that inspired what we nebulously refer to as "Internet humor," it's probably Rejected", additionally citing it as "the cartoon that invented Internet culture."

 In 2009, Rejected was the only short film named as one of the "Films of the Decade" by Salon.
 In 2010, it was noted as one of the five "most innovative animated films of the past ten years" by The Huffington Post.
 Indiewire film critic Eric Kohn named Rejected one of the "10 best films of the 21st century" on his list for the BBC Culture poll in 2016.

-In 2018 New York Magazine wrote, "If there is a single piece of media that inspired what we nebulously refer to as “Internet humor,” it’s probably Rejected.